xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 ## 2. Position in the BlackHole graph

 This block records how Q102 is placed among Q001 to Q125 as a node in the BlackHole graph.
+All edges are expressed as Q identifiers and short reasons, so that the graph can be aggregated as an adjacency list.

 ### 2.1 Upstream problems

 These nodes provide prerequisites or background structures that Q102 relies on at the effective layer.

 * Q101 · Equity premium puzzle
-  Reason: Supplies the baseline risk and return anomalies that any home bias tension functional must be consistent with, especially for risky assets.
+  Reason: Supplies baseline risk and return anomalies that any home bias tension functional must be consistent with, especially for risky assets and their premia.

 * Q059 · Ultimate thermodynamic cost of information processing
   Reason: Provides a template for modeling information processing and monitoring costs as effective energy like quantities that influence portfolio choices.

 * Q104 · Dynamics of wealth and income inequality
   Reason: Provides macro constraints on wealth distribution and saving behavior, which limit feasible aggregate portfolio positions across countries.

 ### 2.2 Downstream problems

-These nodes reuse Q102 components or exploit its structures as prerequisites.
+These nodes reuse Q102 components or treat Q102 as a prerequisite.

 * Q105 · Prediction of systemic crashes
   Reason: Uses Q102’s investor exposure fields and tension scores to characterize regional concentration risk and the build up of systemic fragility.

 * Q106 · Robustness of multilayer networks
   Reason: Reuses Q102’s portfolio network representation as one instance of a multilayer exposure graph, where home bias shapes link strengths.

 * Q110 · Evolution of institutions
   Reason: Uses Q102’s friction decomposition to study how institutional rules and regulations evolve in response to persistent incentive tension in international portfolios.